vanvalenlab/deepcell-label/README.md

 #### Set up environment

-Flask expects some environment variables to be set, like FLASK_APP.
-Set these with `export FLASK_APP=application` in your terminal, or set them in the `.env` file in the root of the repository.
+Flask expects some environment variables to be set, like [FLASK_APP](https://flask.palletsprojects.com/en/2.0.x/cli/).
+As the application is defined in `application.py`, we need to set `export FLASK_APP=application` in the terminal or in the `.env` file in the root of the repository.
 There is an example `.env.example` with FLASK_APP already set.
-Make a copy as remove `.example` so the file is named `.env`.
+Make a copy and remove `.example` so the file is named `.env`.

 #### Run Python locally